Bitvis VIP Specification Coverage

 tick_off_req_cov()

 This procedure evaluates and logs the specified requirement.
 The procedure checks the global alert mismatch status, and if an alert mismatch is present on ERROR, FAILURE, TB_ERROR or TB_FAILURE the requirement will be marked as FAIL.
 If there are no such alert mismatches, the requirement will be marked as PASS, unless the requirement_status is explicitly set to FAIL.
-The result is written to both the transcript (and log) and the partial coverage file (specified in the initialize_req_cov() command).
-The tick_off_req_cov() will look up the specified requirement and testcase in the requirement list specified in initialize_req_cov(), and use the description from this entry as a minimum log message.
-The procedure will also issue a TB_WARNING if the specified requirement was not found in the requirement list.
+The result is written to both the transcript (and log) and the Partial Coverage file (specified in the initialize_req_cov() command).
+The tick_off_req_cov() will look up the specified requirement and testcase in the Requirement List specified in initialize_req_cov(), and use the description from this entry as a minimum log message.
+The procedure will also issue a TB_WARNING if the specified requirement was not found in the Requirement List.

 tick_off_req_cov(requirement, [requirement_status, [msg, [tickoff_extent, [scope]]]])